-Fortis is positioned for a strong 2015 based on the performance of our major utilities in the first quarter.
-Also, the \$900 million, 335-megawatt ("MW") Waneta Expansion hydroelectric generating facility in British Columbia came online early April, six weeks ahead of schedule and on budget, while maintaining an excellent safety and environmental protection record.
-The facility will contribute to earnings beginning in the second quarter.
+"Fortis is positioned for a strong 2015 based on the performance of our major utilities in the first quarter," says Barry Perry, President and Chief Executive Officer, Fortis.
+"Also, the \$900 million, 335-megawatt Waneta Expansion hydroelectric generating facility in British Columbia came online early April, six weeks ahead of schedule and on budget, while maintaining an excellent safety and environmental protection record.
+The facility will contribute to earnings beginning in the second quarter," he continues.